-Chroma and the Crown Jewels of Argyle pink : Why 2016 Changed Everything
+Chroma and the Crown Jewels of Australian pink diamond from WA : Why 2016 Changed Everything

-A Defining Moment in the Legacy of Argyle
+A Defining Moment in the Legacy of Pink Damond from WA

-In the world of fine gemstones, few events are more anticipated than the annual Argyle Pink Diamonds Tender.
+In the world of fine gemstones, few events are more anticipated than the annual Pink Diamonds from WA Tender stone.
 But in 2016, the tender reached new heights of rarity, artistry, and global impact.
-That year’s collection, known as the “Chroma Collection,” offered more than just exceptional stones—it delivered a defining moment in the legacy of Argyle and its role in the high jewelry world.
+That year’s collection, known as the “Chroma Collection,” offered more than just exceptional stones—it marked a defining moment in the legacy of Argyle mine origin pink diamonds and its role in the high jewelry world.

 The First Fully Underground Collection

-In the world of fine gemstones, few events are more anticipated than the annual Argyle Pink Diamonds Tender.
+In the world of fine gemstones, few events are more anticipated than the annual Argyle mine origin Pink Diamonds Tender.
 But in 2016, the tender reached new heights of rarity, artistry, and global impact.
-That year’s collection, known as the “Chroma Collection,” offered more than just exceptional stones—it delivered a defining moment in the legacy of Argyle and its role in the high jewelry world.
+That year’s collection, known as the “Chroma Collection,” offered more than just exceptional stones—it delivered a defining moment in the legacy of Argyle mine origin pink diamonds with the high jewelry world.

 Introducing the Hero Stones

 Among these, five diamonds were chosen as the year’s ‘hero stones’—each with a name, a story, and a personality of its own.
-The star of the show was the Argyle Violet, a 2.83-carat oval Fancy Deep Grayish Bluish Violet, the largest violet diamond ever unearthed from Argyle.
-Violet diamonds are exceptionally rare—only around 12 carats of polished stones had ever been produced over Argyle’s decades of operation.
+The star of the show was the Argyle mine origin Violet, a 2.83-carat oval Fancy Deep Grayish Bluish Violet, the largest violet diamond ever unearthed from the Argyle deposit.
+Violet diamonds are exceptionally rare—only around 12 carats of polished stones ever produced over decades of mining at the Argyle site.
 This stone alone took 80 painstaking hours to polish and nearly didn’t make it.
 The cutter, facing the risk of losing the stone entirely, had to rely on instinct and experience to bring it to life.
-The result was one of the most historically significant gems in Argyle’s history.
+The result was one of the most historically significant gems ever sourced from the Argyle origin.

-Other hero stones in the 2016 collection included the 1.21ct Argyle Viva, a vivid purple-pink pear; the 2.24ct Argyle Thea, a radiant purplish-pink masterpiece; and the 1.09ct Argyle Aria, an oval Fancy Red diamond—a color grade that occurs even less frequently than pink or violet.
+Other hero stones in the 2016 collection included the 1.21ct Argyle mine origin stone Viva, a vivid purple-pink pear; the 2.24ct Argyle mine origin stone Thea, a radiant purplish-pink masterpiece; and the 1.09ct Argyle mine origin stone Aria, an oval Fancy Red diamond—a color grade that occurs even less frequently than pink or violet.
 These diamonds weren’t just rare; they were the best of the best in terms of saturation, cut, and clarity.

 A Tender That Redefined Value

-Beyond the visual drama, the 2016 tender marked a shift in the way the world viewed Argyle diamonds.
+Beyond the visual drama, the 2016 tender marked a shift in the way the world viewed Argyle mine origin diamonds.
 The collection achieved the highest average price per carat in the tender’s 32-year history.
-Collectors from more than ten countries participated in the sealed bid process, and it became evident that Argyle wasn’t just selling stones—it was offering access to geological art pieces whose supply was rapidly running out.
+Collectors from more than ten countries participated in the sealed bid process, and it became evident that the Argyle mine origin supply wasn’t just selling stones—it was offering access to geological art pieces whose supply was rapidly running out.

 The Weight of a Looming Deadline